mattmcf/myCompiler/lexical_analyzer/README.md

 For single line comment gobbling we use the SINGLECOMMENT start condition.
 When the pattern "//" is found, the lexer switches to the SINGLECOMMENT state.
 While in this state, anything besides the new line character is skipped.
 When a new line character is found, the lexer switches out of the SINGLECOMMENT state.

 For multi-line comment gobbling we use the MULTICOMMENT start condition.
 When the pattern "/*" is found, the lexer switches to the MULTICOMMENT state.
 While in this state, anything besides the "*/" is skipped.
 When the "*/" pattern is found, the lexer switches out of the MULTICOMMENT state.

+## Testing Files
+All test files live in the tests directory

+## Token_Test
+# token_test_src.txt and token_test_ans.txt
+This file manually steps through all possible tokens and some edge cases.

+## Hallway
+# hallway.c and hallway_tok.txt
+Sample c program that tests a lot of nested for loops statements.

+## Print_Matrix
+# print_matrix.c and print_matrix_tok.txt
+Sample c program that tests a lot of comparision and if statements.